ksator/machine_learning_with_HealthBot/README.md

 $
 ```

-## Update the number of BGP prefixes received
+##### Update the number of BGP prefixes received

-Healthbot collects on each devices the number of BGP prefixes received.
+Healthbot is collecting on each devices the number of BGP prefixes received.

 To update the number of BGP prefixes received, you can use the python script [update_routes.py](update_routes.py).
 - This script uses the template [update_routes.j2](update_routes.j2).